Ai Business

 It tracks costs.
 Summing the “monthly cost” column for adopted tools shows my total AI tool spending.
 This prevents subscription creep, which is the slow accumulation of small monthly charges that add up to a significant expense.

-I review the log quarterly and cancel any adopted tool I have not used in the past thirty days.
+I review the log quarterly and cancel any adopted tool I haven't used in the past thirty days.
 This tech stack discipline keeps my tool set lean and my spending justified.

 The Categories That Matter

 Not all AI tool categories are equally valuable for business builders.
-Here is my ranking based on actual return on investment, not theoretical potential.
+Here's my ranking based on actual return on investment, not theoretical potential.

 High value, use daily: